What is “Chain of Custody” and Why is it Important?

 Automation is the Key to Success

-Recently, ADI partnered with 2GO software to deliver "chain of custody" control for specimen tracking.
 The application required tightly controlled documentation of a courier responsible for the daily pick-up, transport and delivery of lab specimens.
-Using Honeywell's Dolphin Black and 2Go’s Proof of Delivery software, ADI found the perfect solution.
+Using Honeywell's Dolphin Black and proof of delivery software, ADI found the perfect solution.
 Easily scalable and customizable, the POD software automates the courier process and with signature capture and GPS time-stamp features on the Dolphin Black, the solution provides complete visibility and traceability throughout the process.

 Going back to the definition of chain of custody, here are some of the features that provide checks and balances for each of these critical steps in the process.